3proxy.cfg − 3proxy configuration file

 execute system command

-calls setgid(gid), gid must be numeric.
+calls setgid(gid), gid can be numeric or since 0.9 groupname.
 Unix only.

 PAM support on Linux.
 If you experience 3proxy